btrask/stronglink/SECURITY.md

 - The bug does NOT have to be exploitable
 - You do NOT have to provide a real-world scenario
 - The bug DOES have to be "security-related"
+- The bug does NOT have to occur under the default configuration
+- But it DOES have to make some sense
 - Bugs in libraries that StrongLink uses DO count
 - You DO have to give details about the bug so it can be fixed
 - Some questions MAY be asked (despite "no questions asked")